qwshen/agentic-rag-framework/docs/setup-context-stores.md

 - base_url: url of the model inference
 - store_file: full path of the store file

-The following example shows how to use Chroma to persist marketing documnets.
-The store file is located at /opt/db/chroma/marketing.
-Embeddings are generated using the Llama 3 model served by Ollama at http://127.0.0.1:11434.
+The following example shows how to use Chroma to store and manage marketing documnets.
+The index is stored at */opt/db/chroma/marketing*.
+Embeddings are generated using the Llama 3 model, hosted via Ollama at *http://127.0.0.1:11434*.

 ```json
 {